Toronto school board cites uncertainty over the travel ban

 “We feel it strikes a balance between our equity and inclusion commitments as a school board, while not canceling already approved trips for which a financial loss would be incurred,” Malloy’s statement said.

 The board serves 246,000 students in 584 schools throughout Toronto.

 Its decision is similar to one made earlier this month by the Girl Guides of Canada, which is a Canadian version of the Girl Scouts.

 The Girl Guides had announced it would no longer authorize trips to the United States and that it would avoid connecting flights through the country.

 The group had called it a “very difficult decision to make,” in a notice that didn’t specifically mention Trump’s travel ban, but the message directly referred to the current immigration situation.

-"While the United States is a frequent destination for Guiding trips, the ability of all our members to equally enter this country is currently uncertain," its statement read.
+“At Girl Guides of Canada, we know our members value the safe, inclusive and accepting space that Guiding provides,” the statement read.
+“While the United States is a frequent destination for Guiding trips, the ability of all our members to equally enter this country is currently uncertain.”

 CNN’s AJ Willingham contributed to this report.